Buying Italian Leather Handbags in Rome.

 I was so surprised that Italian leather goods were not as abundant or as visible as I’d expected but this street saved the day.

 I’d rate the shops along Via Francesco Crispi as some of our best shopping in Rome.
 It’s definitely one of the best shopping streets in Rome for cheap leather handbags and much-coveted souvenirs.

-- 10 minutes walk from the Trevi Fountain (see Walking Map above.)
+- On Foot: 10 minutes walk from the Trevi Fountain (see Walking Map below.)

-- Metro Line A (Barberini Stop) from Termini Railway Central Station
+- By Metro: Metro Line A (Barberini Stop) from Termini Railway Central Station

-- Catch the bus to Via Del Tritone, Trevi Fountain stop and walk west.
+- By Bus: Catch the bus to Via Del Tritone, Trevi Fountain stop and walk west.

-- Via Francesco Crispi is easily accessible by taxi or uber.
+- By Taxi or Uber: Via Francesco Crispi is easily accessible by taxi or uber.

 PS: Make use of THIS excellent bribe for extra shopping time – Villa Borghese Gardens!